HCCREN/amd-llm-windows-guide/README.md

 This guide demonstrates exactly how to run modern LLM models (Qwen, DeepSeek, Llama, TinyLlama) on an AMD Radeon RX 9070 XT GPU using pure Windows —

 ❌ No Linux
-❌ No WSL
+❌ No WWSL
 ❌ No dual-boot

 Everything here is 100% tested on real hardware and fully reproducible.

-📚 Table of Contents
+📑 Table of Contents

 What This Project Covers